Our Governance Board

 A native of Macon Georgia, Jim is a graduate of Auburn University, where he earned a bachelor’s degree in business, specializing in industrial and operations management.

-Step Up For Students is fiCFO’s Choice Charity Partner. fiCFO is honored to promote opportunities to educate fiCFO members and partners about Step Up, and encourages them to support Step Up for Student’s extraordinary cause.
+Step Up For Students if fiCFO’s Choice Charity Partner. fiCFO is honored to promote opportunities to educate fiCFO members and partners about Step Up, and encourages them to support Step Up for Student’s extraordinary cause.
 In 2017, fiCFO member companies have pledged more than $19 million to Step Up, and $166.8 million in total.

 Brian, a Partner and Southeast Market Tax Leader with PwC, has over 25 years of experience as a tax professional.
 He has and continues to serve a wide variety of public and privately held clients in the manufacturing, retail, and distribution sectors.
 Brian’s client base is comprised of both public and private companies.
 Brian focuses in the federal tax area, serving clients’ needs for tax compliance and consulting, income tax accounting, acquisitions and divestitures, accounting methods, and IRS examinations.
 Brian is also responsible for coordinating the work of our specialty tax practices for his clients, such as international tax services, state and local tax, and transfer pricing.